-- wrap-up insurance plans; financial assistance programs for SBEs (e.g., loan initiatives, revolving working capital fund, contract financing, and public venture capital funds); mentor-protégé programs; and a one-stop referral system for firms in need of technical assistance resources. - e.
+- d.
+Establishment of business development assistance initiatives such as the use of bond waivers for contracts up to \$200,000 in value; prohibition against prime contractors' requirements for bonds from subcontractors on District contracts where subcontracts are less than \$200,000; wrap-up insurance plans; financial assistance programs for SBEs (e.g., loan initiatives, revolving working capital fund, contract financing, and public venture capital funds); mentor-protégé programs; and a one-stop referral system for firms in need of technical assistance resources. - e.
 Establishment of a procedure for bid de-briefing for losing bidders on District contracts. - f.
 Establishment of a linked deposit program to encourage financial institutions that hold District funds to improve capital access and loan availability for SBEs and M/WBEs. - g.
-Establishment of a procedure for ODBP to preview proposed contract bids in advance of their public dissemination to suggest ways in which contracts may be de-bundled or segmented into smaller segments to provide for greater competition and opportunities for greater prime contract participation by SBE and M/WBE firms. - h.
-Establishment of a Prompt Payment Policy that requires that every contract let by the School Board for the performance of work shall contain a provision requiring the prime contractor to certify in writing with the submission of its invoices to the District that all subcontractors, subconsultants, and suppliers have been paid for satisfactorily delivered work and materials from previous progress payments received, less any retainage, by the prime contractor.
+Establishment of a procedure for ODBP the Business Diversity Committee to preview solicitations or commodities proposed contract bids in advance of their public dissemination to suggest ways in which contracts may be de-bundled or segmented into smaller segments to provide for greater competition and opportunities for greater prime contract participation by SBE and M/WBE firms. - 531 h.
+Establishment of a Prompt Payment Policy that requires that every contract let 532 by the School Board for the performance of work shall contain a provision 533 requiring the prime contractor to certify in writing with the submission of its invoices to the District that all subcontractors, subconsultants, and suppliers have been paid for satisfactorily delivered work and materials from previous progress payments received, less any retainage, by the prime contractor.
 During the term of the contract and upon the completion of the contract, the District shall request documentation to certify payment to subcontractors, subconsultants, or suppliers.
 Failure to comply with this policy or to provide this required documentation shall constitute a material breach of contract.
 Such failure shall also preclude the prime contractor from further receipt of progress payments from the District until such delinquent payments to subcontractors, subconsultants, and suppliers are made.
-This provision in no way creates any contractual relationship between any subcontractor, subconsultant, or supplier and the District or any liability on the District for the contractor's failure to make timely payment to the subcontractor. subconsultant, or supplier. - 5.
-Industry Specific Remedial Programs.- The Board hereby directs the Superintendent to develop and implement remedial programs for the purpose of eliminating the disparities in M/WBE contract participation in District contracts caused by discrimination.
+This provision in no way creates any contractual relationship between any subcontractor, subconsultant, or supplier and the District or any liability on the District for the contractor's failure to make timely payment to the subcontractor, subconsultant, or supplier.

+5. Industry Specific Remedial Programs. - The Board hereby directs the Superintendent to develop and implement remedial programs for the purpose of eliminating the disparities in M/WBE contract participation in District contracts caused by discrimination.
 The following array of industry-specific programs are to be established and implemented in a narrowly tailored manner consistent with the factual predicate and consistent with the terms of this Policy: